Adding 3D objects to your Meta Spark effects is a great way to create more immersive effects that take place in people’s real surroundings.

 The scale and positioning displays your 3D object’s height and lets you adjust both the height and pivot position.

-A checkmark to the right of your object’s height will let you know that it follows the Spark AR Technical Guidelines.
+A checkmark to the right of your object’s height will let you know that it follows the Meta Spark Technical Guidelines.

 If you see a white exclamation point instead, the height meets requirements, but the mesh will perform better if reduced.